KIMGITO/flutter-0010/README.md

 It also gives more information about the current weather, wind speed, pressure and humidity of the area searched.
  It is limited to Kenyan cities and towns for searching.
+Included, is an APK file for Android which can be installed.